Then Jerico: Now That’s What I Call…Not Bad

 The classic It Bites lineup (Francis Dunnery, John Beck, Richard Nolan, Bob Dalton) produced three excellent studio albums and of course snared one huge UK hit in the shape of ‘Calling All The Heroes’.

-Then, after the band split in 1990, there was the middling live collection Thankyou And Goodnight, and now a limited-edition 2018 box set called Live In London.
-I must have missed a memo because I only heard about it a year or so ago.
+Then, after the band split in 1990, there was the middling best-of live collection Thankyou And Goodnight.
+But now there’s an excellent new limited-edition 2018 boxed set called Live In London.

 Next is the very tangible peak of the band, a Once Around The World tour gig from 13 May 1988 at the much-missed Astoria.
 The sound is beefy, the tempos locked in, the backing vocals excellent and this really is the dog’s bollocks.
 There’s so much evidence of craft, with an extra note here and lick there, always slightly modifying the album versions.